nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

    5. Exit
    ```

-1. Prompt the user to enter the number corresponding to their desired option.
-1. Based on the user's input, call the corresponding method to perform the desired action.

 ### Implement the DisplayAllProducts Method

-1. Inside the Program class, implement the DisplayAllProducts method.
+1. Add a `DisplayAllProducts` method at the bottom of `Program.cs`.
-1. Retrieve the **List** of **Product** objects from wherever you choose to store them.
+1. Reference the **List** of **Product** objects at the top.
 1. Iterate over the products and display each product's name and price on a new line in the console.
+Start the line with the index of that product in the `List`.
+1. Add the product type title to the product display.
+HINT: You will need to use a Linq method to get the product type for each product.

 ### Implement the DeleteProduct Method

-1. Inside the Program class, implement the DeleteProduct method.
+1. Add a `DeleteProduct` method at the bottom of `Program.cs`.
-1. Prompt the user to enter the name of the product they want to delete.
+1. Display the products and prompt the user to enter the index of the product they want to delete.
-1. Find the product with the provided name and remove it from the list of products.
+1. Find the product with the provided index and remove it from the list of products.

 ### Implement the AddProduct Method

-1. Inside the Program class, implement the AddProduct method.
+1. Add an `AddProduct` method at the bottom of `Program.cs`.
 1. Prompt the user to enter the name and price of the new product.
+1. Display the `ProductType`s and prompt the user to choose a type for the new product.
 1. Create a new instance of the Product class using the provided information.
 1. Add the newly created product to the list of products.

 ### Implement the UpdateProduct Method

-1. Inside the Program class, implement the UpdateProduct method.
+1. Add an `UpdateProduct` method at the bottom of `Program.cs`.
-1. Prompt the user to enter the name of the product they want to update.
+1. Display the products and prompt the user to enter the index of the product they want to update.
-1. Find the product with the provided name and retrieve its reference.
+1. Find the product with the provided index and retrieve its reference.
 1. Prompt the user to enter the updated name and price for the product.
+If the user presses enter without typing anything, leave the property unchanged.
 1. Update the product's name and price properties with the provided information.

-## Main Logic

-1. Create a list of products
-2. Display menu
-3. Use a loop to keep the application running until the user chooses the "Exit" option.

-## Test Your Application

-1. Compile and run your application.
-1. Test each menu option to ensure they perform the expected actions.
-1. Verify that the product list is updated correctly after adding, deleting, or updating products.